kudos/combine.fm/README.md

 On the immediate todo list:

-* Add support for tracks, and maybe artists
 * Use album release year for additional sanity check on matches
-* Do some kind of a design, particularly for the share page
 * Handle expected and unexpected errors better than the current crash-fest
+* Use promises for service searches and do them simultaneously